simonedjb/visualization-la/README.md

 - `[MP-031]` Students groups that init threads in forums tend to have a good performance.
 - `[MP-035]` Successful students are more frequently and regularly participating and engaged in online activities.
 - `[MP-106]` Student groups that have more posts are more likely to complete the course.
+- `[MP-114]` Students with Negative Self-regulated have negative relation with academic performance.
 - `[RQ-02]` Identify student access patterns (e.g., login, materials).
 - `[RQ-03]` Identify student performance patterns.
 - `[RQ-04]` Identify student interest patterns on the course.